spookylukey/django-htmx-patterns/approach.rst

 Using CBVs will seriously hinder you in both these.

 In my experience so far, the best patterns for using HTMX are likely to be project specific.
-In addition, while both Django and HTMX are mature, the code interfacing between them is pretty immature, and the best patterns have probably not surfaced yet.
+In addition, while both Django and HTMX are mature, the best patterns to use for the combination of these two is still an area for growth and needs refining.
 So for now I’m suggesting that if you like anything you see in this repo, you should:

 * copy-paste it freely into your project (the code is in public domain)
-* iterate on it (and discard it if it gets in your way)
+* improve on it (and discard it if it gets in your way)
 * if you want, share your improvements or alternatives back here.

 But don’t ask me to release this code as a library, and I suggest you shouldn’t